About Miracles in Motion

 Mission, Vision, Core Values

-Mission: We foster personal achievement for persons facing challenges by providing diverse equestrian activities with therapeutic, educational, and recreational benefits.
+Mission: We foster personal achievement for persons facing challenges by providing diverse equine-assisted services with therapeutic, educational, and recreational benefits.

 Vision: We empower those facing challenges by creating opportunities to connect with the energy and spirit of the horse.